holsee/RxDemo-Old/README.markdown

 The aim is to keep it simple by have each mini demonstration self contained in a single method where possible.

-This project was created using Visual Studio 2010 C# 4 & .NET 4 & the Reactive Extensions for .NET which you will need to download and install from:
+This project was created using Visual Studio 2010 & C# 4 & .NET 4 & Reactive Extensions for .NET 4 (which you can download from: [here][2])

-[here][2]
+Road Map
+-

+  - Full exploration of Concurrency Patterns
+  - Unit Tests for everything!

+...any other ideas just get in touch and I will do my best!

 Resources
 -